- 1 Jade Mountain, St. Lucia

-Caribbean hotels are like the region's many islands—each have their own unique set of amenities, from beautiful beaches and award-winning restaurants to cool coastal design and swoon-worthy views.
-Whether you're seeking the glitz and glamour of a palatial estate or the quiet romance of a secluded beachfront bungalow, you'll find your match in our ultimate Caribbean vacation guide.
+Like their region's many islands, Caribbean hotels each have their own unique set of amenities, from beautiful beaches and destination restaurants to coastal-chic designs and jaw-dropping views.
+Whether you're seeking the glamour of a palatial estate or the quiet romance of a secluded beachfront bungalow, you'll find your match in our ultimate Caribbean vacation guide.

 Jade Mountain, St. Lucia

 Does anything scream “this is paradise” more than an open-air hotel room?
 One glance at this cliffside aerie in the cliffs of St. Lucia and you’ll see why it’s been voted one of the world’s best honeymoon hotels year in and year out.
 Each "sanctuary," as rooms are aptly named, features an open fourth wall from which to soak in the sweeping view of the island's iconic Pitons—whether it’s from your whirlpool bathroom tub or private infinity pool.
 When you can manage to drag yourself away from your personal haven, head to the restaurant, where a James Beard Award-winning chef prepares multi-course menus on request.

 Explore More: See hotel details | See all St. Lucia, Caribbean hotels

 Nisbet Plantation Beach Club, St. Kitts and Nevis